The Gaslight Anthem: Hiatus and The '59 Sound anniversary tour (2015–2021)

-Reunion and sixth studio album (2022–present)
+Reunion and History Books (2022–present)

 On March 25, 2022, the band announced on Instagram that it was reuniting and working on its sixth studio album, with Brian Fallon posting: "I am very pleased to announce to you all that The Gaslight Anthem is returning to full time status as a band.
 We’ll be announcing a lot of tour dates in the next couple of days.
 We’re also beginning to write new songs for what will be our sixth LP.
 We’re very much looking forward to the future and seeing you all again.
 We want to thank you for staying with us.
 Stay tuned!"

 A world tour was announced on March 28, with dates across Europe, the UK, and the United States.
-The tour began at the Columbiahalle in Berlin, Germany, on August 9, 2022, and concluded on October 8, 2022, at the PNC Bank Arts Center in Holmdel, New Jersey., with another round of tour dates across North America throughout May 2023 being announced in February 2023.
+The tour began at the Columbiahalle in Berlin, Germany, on August 9, 2022, and concluded on October 8, 2022, at the PNC Bank Arts Center in Holmdel, New Jersey, with another round of tour dates across North America throughout May 2023 being announced in February 2023.
 In December 2022, the band shared on their social media that they had begun recording their sixth studio album.
+On April 28, 2023, the band released a single, "Positive Charge".
+It marks their first new music in nine years.